Bounty Hunter Watts Bloods: Overview

 The gang is situated within Nickerson Gardens, the largest government housing complex west of the Mississippi River.
 The complex forms the majority of its territory which is the largest of any African-American street gang in Watts.
 The gang has over 2,000 documented members and is subdivided into numerous subsets and cliques, including the Lot Boys, Block Boys, Bell Haven, Ace Line, Duece Line, Tray Line, Four Line and Five Line.
 Like all Bloods gangs, the Bounty Hunter Watts Bloods affiliate themselves with the color red.
 Its members tattoo themselves with the letters "B" and "H" which refer to "Bounty Hunters" and also use the letters in hand signs.

 Its members have been known to attend Centennial High School in Compton.

-In addition to its feud with the Grape Street Watts Crips, the gang is also known to feud West Side Piru, which is based in nearby Compton, and 118 East Coast Crips.
+In addition to its feud with the Grape Street Watts Crips, the gang is also known to feud with West Side Piru, which is based in nearby Compton, and 118 East Coast Crips.

 There are other street gangs across the United States which claim the same name, such as the 59 Bounty Hunter Bloods in Houston, Texas and the Bounty Hunter Bloods in Detroit, Michigan.